 Where & When?

-Teaching duties will be shared among the group members, but there will always be at least one fully insured instructor present at every class.
+Teaching duties will be shared among the group members, but there will always be at least one fully insured instructor (like Graeme) present at every class.
 The plan is to encourage everyone to build their own toolbox of skills, and this includes the ability to step into an instructor or coaching role if it is of interest.

 What & Why?

 TL;DR - Aikidō!
 It's fun! :-)

 There are a lot of benefits to training martial arts.
 Aikidō is a Japanese martial art, founded by Morihei Ueshiba, with a rich breadth of aspects for students to explore and is primarily derived from another Japanese martial art called Daitō-ryū Aiki-jūjutsu.
 The way most people train, regular practice in aikidō will lend itself particularly to improving body usage including things like; co-ordination, flexibility, balance, stamina, and timing.
 Sanchin Aikido UK aims to look at training from a variety of different perspectives, and in keeping with the concept of "sanchin" (Japanese for "three battles") the group follows a broad teaching syllabus to enable students to see aikidō as a way to improve through training to unify the mind, body, and spirit.

 Training involves learning solo body movements, along with working with partners to develop technique, and learning how to fall safely (also called "ukemi" - which is just the Japanese word for how to receive/escape from a technique).

 Equipment & Fees?

 You don't need anything special to start training, just wear comfortable sports or gym clothing.

 After a while you may want to purchase a "keikogi" (Japanese for training clothes) and optionally a "hakama" (a stylised pair of pleated trousers).
 For walking between the changing room and the hall, you may wish to bring a pair of sandals.
 Training takes place bare-foot on floor mats, and wearing sandals when not on the training mat keeps feet clean, which in turn keeps the mats clean!
 The floor mats are an important piece of safety equipment and keeping them clean and in good order is necessary.